Hollywood has tackled the subject of the Salem Witch Trials many times in numerous movies, documentaries and t.v. shows.

 A 1957 French film starring Simone Signoret and Yves Montand, directed by Raymond Rouleau.
 The film is an adaptation of the 1953 play, The Crucible, by Arthur Miller and is spoken in French.
 Available on VHS only.

 A 2004 History Channel documentary featuring the Salem Witch Trials.
 The documentary features historians and authors who explore possible explanations for what may have caused the Salem Witch Trials in 1692.
-Available on DVD only.
+Available on Amazon.

 A 2011 National Geographic Channel documentary about the Salem Witch Trials hosted by Katherine Howe.
 Howe is a novelist and a descendant of two accused witches, Elizabeth Proctor and Elizabeth Howe.
 The documentary features interviews with many historians and authors.
 Not available on any format.

 Hosted by Leonard Nimoy, the show investigates various mysteries, phenomena and supernatural events.
 Episode 109 in Season 5, which aired in 1981, is titled “Salem Witches.”
-Available on DVD only.
+Available on Amazon.

 Episode 4 of Season 1, which aired in 1982, is titled “Agents of Satan” and its main characters have to save the mother of Benjamin Franklin, Abiah Folger, from being burned at the stake in the Salem Witch Trials.
-Available on DVD and Amazon Instant Video only.
+Available on Amazon.

 A 1985 mini-series starring Vanessa Redgrave, Will Lyman and Kim Hunter that aired on PBS.
 Directed by Philip Leacock, the mini-series is based on the story of Sarah Cloyce who was accused of witchcraft during the Salem Witch Trials.
 Cloyce was also the sister of fellow accused witches Rebecca Nurse and Mary Easty.
-Available on DVD, Amazon Instant Video and Google Play only.
+Available on Amazon and Google Play.

 Episode 23 of Season 1, which aired in 1997, is titled “The Crucible” and features Sabrina going on a class field trip to Salem to re-enact the witch trials.
 The family cat on the show, Salem Saberhagen, was named after the city.
-Available on DVD, Amazon Instant Video, Hulu and Google Play only.
+Available on Amazon, Hulu and Google Play.

 Episode 36 of this animated children’s television series, which ran from 1998-2000, is titled “When America Was Young” and features a sketch based on the Salem Witch Trials.
 Not available on any format.